reskillamericans/Medical-Aid-Group1-FE/README.md

 Please always follow the right format before making pull request.

-* Fork this repository into your remote repository( To have a copy of the repository on your github)
+* Fork this repository into your remote repository( to have a copy of the repository on your github.)

 * After forking the repository, clone the repository to your local computer.
 You can do this by typing in your terminal:  git clone [link-to-your-forked-version-of-the-repo]

-* Create a branch with the feature name you wish to work on example `git checkout -b <name_of_feature>`,  `git checkout -b contactpage`
+* On your terminal , create a branch with the feature(page) name you wish to work on.
+Examples `git checkout -b <name_of_feature>`,  `git checkout -b contactpage`

 * Work on your assigned page.

-* Create an upstream on your local machine to pull the latest code from the test branch of this repository `git remote add upstream test`
+* After working on your page, create an upstream on your local machine to pull the latest code from the test branch of this repository `git remote add upstream test`

 * And  REMEMBER TO PULL UPDATES - `git pull upstream test`